 The basic software configuration of your Raspberry Pi 4

-Next, I set up a fresh image of “Raspbian Buster with Desktop”, configured with WiFi, and Samba.
+Next, I set up a fresh image of “Raspberry Pi OS with Desktop”, configured with WiFi, and Samba.
 You can find the step-by-step instructions in my post “How to configure the software for your digital picture frame in 60 minutes“.

 For a 4K monitor to work with my favorite image viewer Pi3D, the following configuration settings are important: Boot in console with auto-login, specify a GPU memory of 256MB, disable 4Kp60 HDMI and composite video, and set the GL Driver to Fake KMS.

 Copy and paste this line in the Terminal window:

 sudo raspi-config nonint do_boot_behaviour B2 && sudo raspi-config nonint get_config_var gpu_mem_256 /boot/config.txt && sudo raspi-config nonint do_pi4video V3 && sudo raspi-config